In this Antidote review, discover how this grammar checker compares against competitors and if it’s a good choice.

 Who Is Antidote For?

-Antidote is useful for anyone who works with the written word, specifically English and French.
+Antidote is helpful for anyone who works with the written word, specifically in English and French.
 It’s particularly suited for freelance writers, students, editors and proofreaders due to its reports and feature set.
 It’s less suitable for fiction.
+You might also be interested in our MindNode review.

 Setting Up Antidote